 AI Hub

-AI Hub is the central place where organization administrators can configure and govern AI capabilities in GoodData.
-From AI Hub, you can manage AI agents, organization-level AI Knowledge, LLM providers, and other AI settings.
+AI Hub is an organization-level configuration section where administrators can configure and govern AI capabilities in GoodData.
+From AI Hub, you can manage AI agents, organization-level AI Knowledge, LLM providers, AI observability, and other AI settings.

-Each configuration controls how the Assistant behaves, which skills it can use, whether it can access AI Knowledge, and which user groups receive that experience.
-A Default Assistant is always available, and any changes to agent configurations take effect immediately.
+AI agents control how the AI Assistant behaves, which skills it can use, whether it can access AI Knowledge, and which user groups receive that experience.
+Changes to agent configurations take effect immediately.

-The AI Hub page contains capability tiles and AI settings.
+The AI Hub page contains capability tiles, AI observability metrics, and AI settings.
 When AI Hub is enabled, the AI settings that were previously available in the main organization Settings section are managed from AI Hub instead.

 The capability tiles include: